 LocalDate.
 In addition, Enums and Data Objects created in the Data Objects tab can be selected.
 Enums are always written to the database as strings, whereas Data Objects are persisted as JSON fields using the

 After the first entity has been created, relations can also be added to the database schema.
 The available types are One-to-One, Many-to-one, One-to-many and Many-to-many.
-The field should be described in the singular (e.g. owner), since the plural "s" is automatically added for the many-side.
-Circular references are possible, but these must not all be required - this would make it impossible to persist any values.
+Appropriate JPA annotations are added based on the selected type - check out JPA relationship types with examples for more details.
+Circular references are possible, but not all of them are allowed to be required - this would make it impossible to persist any values.

 If MongoDB is chosen as the database, relations are added to entities with

 @DocumentReference.
-This way MongoDB uses a manual reference internally, while the developer can access the referenced documents without any detours.
+This way MongoDB uses a manual reference internally, while the developer can still directly access the referenced document - more backgrounds here.

 Using the SQL Import of the Free plan, the entities and relations can be created directly from a SQL script.
 The link "Import Schema" in the Entity tab opens a modal into which the script can be copied.